valeperi/Programming-Robot-Battle-Game/README.md

 #### Files:
 The repository contains 5 files .py.
-- main.py: it contains the classes used to create the objects of the game and the infinite while loop
+- main.py: it contains the classes used to create the objects of the game and the infinite while loop in which the Robot AI are executed
+- CreateObects.py: here the game and the robots (3 in this case) are created.
+The characteristics of each color (color, "shape", starting position) are set
-- e CreateObects.py
+- Robot AI:
+  1 Robt1_AI: